-In addition, in compliance with BSP Circular 1011 under Section 11 I, in cases when the computed allowance for credit losses on Stage 1 accounts is less than the required one percent (1%) general provision, the deficiency shall be recognized by appropriating the surplus reserves.
-As of December 31, 2021 and 2020, the Bank appropriated ₱452.73 million and ₱320.71 million, respectively, from its free surplus to comply with the general loan loss provision required BSP.
+In compliance with BSP Circular 1011 under Section 11 I, in cases when the computed allowance for credit losses on Stage 1 accounts is less than the required one percent (1%) general provision, the deficiency shall be recognized by appropriating the surplus reserves.
+As of December 31, 2022 and 2021, the Bank appropriated ₱493.51 million and ₱452.73 million, respectively, from its free surplus to comply with the general loan loss provision required BSP.